Lemoncode/Angular-Architecture-Fundamentals/Demos/21 building action creators/game-catalog/README.md

 ```

 ### Step 5.
-Now that we have this infraestructure set up, we cna start communicate components using actions and selectors.
+Now that we have this infraestructure set up, we can start communicate components using actions and selectors.
 Lets start by changing the selected video console.

 ```diff video-console-list.component.ts
 videoConsoleSelected(videoConsole: VideoConsoleModel): void {